 What we don’t: Expensive; telescoping design is prone to collapsing under pressure.

 Taking the telescoping lightweight crown is the thru-hike-ready Gossamer Gear LT5.
-These carbon fiber sticks are listed at an incredibly low 10.3 ounces for the pair (you can save even more weight by ditching the straps), which keeps arm fatigue to an absolute minimum.
+These carbon fiber poles are listed at an incredibly low 10.3 ounces for the pair (you can save even more weight by ditching the straps), which keeps arm fatigue to an absolute minimum.
 The feathery feel was immediately noticeable in testing, and everything from the cork grips to the smooth wrist straps has a very premium feel.
-Unlike the folding BD Distance Carbon Z above, the LT5’s telescoping design also adds a good amount of sturdiness for uses like pitching an ultralight shelter.
 The poles don’t come cheap at $195, but overall quality lines up well with the price, and those who use their poles day in and day out—we’re looking at you, thru-hikers—will appreciate the premium feel.

 Naturally, there are a few compromises in making the LT5 so light.
 First is durability: While our pair held up well to over a week of rugged, off-trail travel, overall durability falls short of many competitors (for maximizing longevity, it’s best to stick to established trails and avoid snow).
-We also prefer the added security of lever locks—while the poles bore our full weight during several tricky creek crossings and steep downhills and kept our tent taut without issue, we had to stop to retighten them at least once a day.
-Finally, the cork grips are noticeably soft, which is great for comfort but makes them susceptible to deforming, especially under tension (e.g., when creating structure for a UL tent).
+We also prefer the added security of lever locks as opposed to twist locks—while the poles bore our full weight during several tricky creek crossings and steep downhills (and kept our tent taut without issue), we had to stop to retighten them at least once a day.
+Finally, the cork grips are noticeably soft, which is great for comfort but makes them susceptible to deforming and getting slippery with sweat.
 But if you take good care of them, the LT5 poles are about as good as it gets for an ultralight build.
 Finally, it’s worth noting that Gossamer Gear offers replacement sections should you damage a pole, which is a rarity in the market.
 Hikers who prefer to use a single pole can also order just one by leaving a note to refund 50% at checkout.

 See the Gossamer Gear LT5